ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 ## `extra_labels`, `extra_labels_add` and `extra_labels_remove`

-The list of _labels_ defines how the build system looks for sources, include directories and so on. `extra_labels` makes the build system aware of additional directories that must be scanned for such files.
+The list of _labels_ defines how the build system looks for sources, include directories and so on. `extra_labels` makes the build system aware of additional directories that it must scan for such files.

 When you use target inheritance, you may alter the values of `extra_labels` using `extra_labels_add` and `extra_labels_remove`.
 This is similar to the `macros_add` and `macros_remove` mechanism described in the previous section.

 ## `features`, `features_add` and `features_remove`

 The list of _features_ defines which software features are enabled for a platform.
-Like `extra_labels`, `features` makes the build system aware of additional directories that must be scanned for resources.
+Like `extra_labels`, `features` makes the build system aware of additional directories it must scan for resources.

 When you use target inheritance, you may alter the values of `features` using `features_add` and `features_remove`.
-This is similar to the `macros_add` and `macros_remove` mechanism described in the previous section.
+This is similar to the `macros_add` and `macros_remove` mechanism the previous section describes.

 ## `device_has`

 The list in `device_has` defines what hardware a device has.

-mbed, libraries or application source code can then select different implementations of drivers based on hardware availability; selectively compile drivers for existing hardware only; or run only the tests that apply to a particular platform.
-The values in `device_has` are available In C, C++ and Assembly as `DEVICE_` prefixed macros.
+mbed, libraries and application source code can then select different implementations of drivers based on hardware availability; selectively compile drivers for existing hardware only; or run only the tests that apply to a particular platform.
+The values in `device_has` are available in C, C++ and assembly language as `DEVICE_` prefixed macros.

 ## `supported_toolchains`